CCEMGroupTCD/DARTassembler/docs/doc_files/part1_getting_started_and_how_to_guides/examples/simple_octahedral_assembly/simple_octahedral_assembly.rst

     # File: assembly_input.yml

-    output_path: DART_output              # Path to the output folder.
+    output_directory: DART_output              # Path to the output folder.

     batches:                              # List of batches to generate.
 The first option in each batch needs a hyphen ('-') in front of it to mark the start of the batch.
       - name: Octahedral_Pd(II)           # Name of the batch.
 Note the hyphen in front of it to mark the start of the batch.
-        geometry: 3-2-1                   # Geometry of the complexes.
-Options: 2-1-1, 2-2, 3-2-1, 4-1-1, 5-1
+        geometry: mer-3-2-1                   # Geometry of the complexes.
+Options: 2-1-1, 2-2, mer-3-2-1, mer-4-1-1, 5-1
-        ligand_db_paths:                  # Path to the ligand database.
+        ligand_db_file:                  # Path to the ligand database.
 Either single path or list of [path, 'same_ligand_as_previous'].
         ligand_choice: random             # How to choose the ligands.
 Options: random, all
         max_num_complexes: 100            # Maximum number of complexes to generate.
         metal_center: Pd                  # Chemical symbol of the desired metal center.